-Risk Alert: IRS Scrutiny of Abusive Micro-Captive Insurance Companies Can Increase a CPA Firm’s Professional Liability Risk
+Updated Risk Alert: IRS Scrutiny of Abusive Micro-Captive Insurance Companies Can Increase a CPA Firm’s Professional Liability Risk

-Tax practitioners should be cognizant of the Internal Revenue Service (“IRS”) increasing and focused activity related to micro-captive insurance companies (hereinafter referred to as “Captive(s)”).
-Additional scrutiny and skepticism may increase the professional liability risk of a CPA firm.
-CPA firms with clients who have established, or are considering establishing, a Captive should pay special attention to this Risk Alert.
+Tax practitioners should be cognizant of the Internal Revenue Service’s (“IRS”) latest activity, which is increasing and focused on Micro-Captives.
+Additional scrutiny and skepticism of Micro-Captives may increase the professional liability risk of a CPA firm.

-What is an abusive micro-captive insurance company?
+What is an abusive Micro-Captive insurance company?

-• The insured losses and claim administration expenses are less than 70% of premium income less dividends paid.
+• The insured losses and claim administration expenses are less than 65% of premium income less dividends paid.

 • The insurance coverage is for an implausible risk (e.g., hurricane insurance for an operating entity located in St. Louis).